 These are the scary days when you may be on your own with your loved one, but you don’t need to do it alone.
+Here's what to know if you're caring for a loved one with Alzheimer's.

-Sometimes, taking care of a person with Alzheimer’s makes you feel good because you are giving love and comfort.
+Sometimes, taking care of a loved one with Alzheimer’s makes you feel good because you are giving love and comfort.
 On other days, you may be overwhelmed with new challenges.
 Changes often happen bit by bit over a long period, and you may not realize how much you have taken on.

 Alzheimer's disease is the most common form of dementia.
 In the first stages, people with Alzheimer’s will forget recent events or the names of familiar people or things.
 They may no longer be able to do simple math or have trouble making a grocery list and finding items in the store.